mendyk-ja/google_scraper/README.md

 5. It writes this information into CSV file.
 5. It goes in the loop to every container, which storages a link and scraps it.
 6. It writes these links into CSV file.

-		Program can be improved by:
+Program can be improved by: <br>
-	- making code more clean through putting functionalities in functions
+- making code more clean through putting functionalities in functions <br>
-	- handling exceptions (for excemple, when file keywords.txt doesn't exist) Risks associated with using such a program:
+- handling exceptions (for excemple, when file keywords.txt doesn't exist) <br>

+Risks associated with using such a program: <br>
 - Google can block IP adress used for running this code (necessity to use VPN/proxy)